Tutorial Gateway

 SELECT SYSDATE(), SYSDATE() - 5;

-As you can see from the above screenshot, it added and subtracted those values to the current system date and time.
-Next, it was displayed the DateTime in YYYYMMDDHHMMSS string format
+As you can see from the above screenshot, it added & subtracted those values to the current system date and time.
+Next, the DateTime was displayed in YYYYMMDDHHMMSS string format.

 MySQL SYSDATE function Example 2

 In most cases, the NOW and SYSTEM functions return the same output.
-They differ in the execution time.
-I mean, SYSDATE Date Function returns the value when executes, NOW returns the constant time.
+They differ in execution time.
+I mean, this Date method returns the value when executed, and NOW returns the constant time.
 Let us see one example.

 SELECT SYSDATE(), NOW();